 Foo Fighters Sonic Highways

 Ultimately, Foo Fighters Sonic Highways is a love letter to American music, and to all the musicians, producers, and other creative forces that have shaped it over the years.
 The show's focus on the human stories behind the music, and the way it celebrates the cultural diversity of America, make it much more than just another documentary about rock and roll.
 Whether you're a die-hard Foo Fighters fan or just a lover of music in general, this series is sure to entertain and inspire.
 You may even discover some new artists who become lifelong favorites.

-Foo Fighters Sonic Highways is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on October 17, 2014.
+Foo Fighters Sonic Highways is a series that ran for 1 seasons (8 episodes) between October 17, 2014 and on HBO

+Foo Fighters Sonic Highways